giorgimode/subzero-player/README.md

 In target folder you will get subzero-($project.version)-jar-with-dependencies.jar Recreate the folder structure as described in *Project Structure* part above.
 To make things easier, [download this archive](https://s3.eu-central-1.amazonaws.com/subzero-player/SubzeroPlayer.zip) with ready made project structure and replace existing jar with the one built by your maven.
 *lang* folder only contains en-en pair (english-english).
 Remote location to download other languages from media player's menu is not yet set up, but will be available soon.
+*Some operating systems have trouble detecting VLC binaries on the classpath.
+Issue will be resolved.*

 History
 ---------------------------------
-Project was conceived when I moved to Germany in 2016 and struggled to force myself to learn the language (since my work environment was in English).
+Project was conceived when I moved to Germany in 2015 and struggled to force myself to learn the language (since my work environment was in
+English).
 Watching movies in German and looking up each word was too time consuming, I was losing focus and interesting really fast.
 I did not find any fun/engaging way to learn a new language at home after work.
-So I decided to take things in my own hands and create a media player designed to the language learning process very smooth.
+So I decided to take things in my own hands and create a media player designed to make the language learning process very smooth.

 License
 -------